stefanwatermann/XojoPdfTemplateEngine/README.md

 A simple example Web Project to demonstrate how to render a PDF file based on a .ptf template and using variables.

+(c) 2025 by Stefan Watermann, Watermann IT Germany